Lordofaliens/telegramscraper/README.md

 + MONGODB_URI is a DB connection string. can be obtained on <a href="https://www.mongodb.com/products/platform/atlas-database">MongoDB website</a>
 + TELEGRAM_API_ID, TELEGRAM_API_HASH should be taken from <a href="https://my.telegram.org/auth?to=apps">Telegram API</a>
 + TELEGRAM_PHONE, TELEGRAM_PASSWORD is your private info.
 This telegram account should be active and have 2FA enabled
++ SPREADSHEET_ID, SPREADSHEET_LIST should be taken from <a href="https://developers.google.com/sheets/api/guides/concepts">Google Sheets API</a>

 ### 3. Enter preferred key-words into ./src/util/key-words.ts based on your thematic.
 Crypto topic is used by default.
 These words are used to filter the channel thematic and language.
 ```bash